A topic from the subject of Physical Chemistry in Chemistry.

 3. Calorimetry:

-Calorimetric techniques, such as titration calorimetry and reaction calorimetry, are used to measure the energy change in organic reaction and determine the mechanism of the reaction.
+Calorimetric techniques, such as titration calorimetry and reaction calorimetry, are used to measure the energy change in organic reactions and determine the reaction mechanism.

 Calorimetric measurements provide important information on the thermodynamics of the reaction and allow the enthalpy change, and thus the equilibrium constant, to be calculated.